Pawan429/Weather-Bot/README.md

 I used a pretrained spacy library for entity recognition.

+Thank you timefhuman - package(Python Library) for converting my date entities to numbers!

 It speaks out the weather status in a structure that is hardcoded.

 It is written in a Macbook air.